Neo-996/holbertonschool-hbnb/part1/Documentation_Compilation.md

 ---

 ## ✅ Conclusion

-This document compiles all architectural, design, and interaction diagrams for the HBnB Evolution project.
-It serves as a solid reference for implementation, testing, and future maintenance.
-Using a layered structure, clear object-oriented models, and sequence diagrams, this blueprint ensures a maintainable and scalable application.
+This technical documentation consolidates the architectural structure, object models, and user interactions for the HBnB Evolution platform.
+It adheres to UML standards and is designed to be a reference for developers, testers, and stakeholders across all development stages.
+The use of layered architecture and sequence flows ensures clarity, scalability, and maintainability of the system.

+---

+**Author:**
+- Abdulelah Alsheri
+- Muhannad Gsgs
+- Abdulaziz Alzahrani